What Is ITP?

 Lifestyle Modifications

-Your doctor may recommend that you make the following changes to your lifestyle:
+Your doctor may recommend that you make the following changes to your lifestyle following idiopathic thrombocytopenic purpura:

 In pregnant women who have ITP, the condition usually will not affect the baby.
 However, some babies may be born with or develop low platelet counts soon after birth.

 The babies’ platelet counts almost always return to normal without any treatment.
-However, treatment can speed up recovery in babies whose platelet counts are very low.
+However, treatment can speed up recovery in babies with very low platelet counts.

-Treatment for ITP during pregnancy depends on a woman’s platelet count.
-If treatment is needed, the doctor will take a close look at the possible effects of the treatment on the unborn baby.
+Treatment for idiopathic thrombocytopenic purpura during pregnancy depends on a woman’s platelet count.
+If treatment is needed, the doctor will take a close look at its possible effects on the unborn baby.

-Most people who suffer from ITP do not have a serious or life-threatening illness.
+Most people who suffer from immune thrombocytopenic purpura do not have a serious or life-threatening illness.

-Children with acute ITP who do not receive treatment typically recover within six months or less.
+Children with acute idiopathic thrombocytopenic purpura who do not receive treatment will typically recover within six months or less.

-ITP that is chronic can last for several years or even decades.
+Chronic ITP can last for several years or even decades.
 Those suffering from severe cases can still expect to live for decades.
 Many people with ITP can safely manage their condition and avoid long-term complications.

 Treatment Info

-It is important to seek medical attention as soon as possible if symptoms return, even if you are currently taking medication for your condition or your condition appears to be improving for a period of time.
+It is crucial to seek medical attention as soon as possible if symptoms return, even if you are currently taking medication for your condition or your condition appears to be improving for some time.

 FAQs

 While there is no cure for ITP, many patients find that their platelet counts improve following treatment.
-What proves difficult for many ITP patients is finding the treatment that works for them without unwanted side effects.
+The challenge for many ITP patients is finding a treatment that works for them without unwanted side effects.

 What is the cause of idiopathic thrombocytopenic purpura?